ArnasPuskunigis/comp3015/README.md

 You can also see that the shades of blue are hard not soft, this means that toon shading is in effect.

 - As for the skybox, it is very simple, it just loads a set of images and consructs a cube out of them which the player sits inside making it look like the environnment.

+If you navigate to the media folder within the executable, you can find the car.obj file, if you were to find any other .obj file on the internet and place it in the same folder with the name car.obj and deleted the old one, then if you run the program, you will be able to inspect your model in the program with toon shading.

 ## Controls